 A distinction can be made between inhalation, contact and food allergies - depending on how the body is confronted with the triggering allergen.
 Inhalation allergies are, for example, hay fever or house dust mite allergies.
 Contact allergies include latex allergies, nickel allergies or allergies to fragrances and preservatives in cosmetic products.

-Animal hair, mold or pollen: Allergies can make life a torture for those affected.
+Animal hair, mold or pollen: Allergies can make life a misery for those affected.
 So-called "cross allergies" can develop, so that those suffering from hay fever can suddenly no longer eat nuts or fruit.

 Typical allergy characteristics